kataph/FUMCO/README.md

 # Example queries

+A version of the ontology with some examplificative individuals is supplied (FUMCO-with-examples.ttl).
+On that ontology the following SPARQL queries can be executed with non-empty results.

 In the paper some queries are written as functions of a variable input iri.
 In the following we rewrite them with a fixed iri for sake of example and to facilitate reproducibility.